archanakalburgi/Image_Search_OpenAI_Clip/Readme.md

 Put all the image features into the annoy tree and save the file to the disk.
 ![](docs/arch_diag.png)

+# Running the Application and Testing
+Project uses [pyenv](https://github.com/pyenv/pyenv) and pytest for testing.
+Detail instructions and troubleshooting in [here](docs/local_dev_setup.md)

-# Future Extensions
+# Possible Extensions
-1. Pipeline setup to ingest hourly or daily based on amount of new images.
-2. Making it scale to beyond 100,000 images.
-   - GPUs to generate embeddings in parallel.
-   - A vector search engine like [Milvus](https://milvus.io)
-3. Move to FastAPI from Flask making this application usable in multiple places eg mobile.
+1. Search API is designed in way it can be extracted to a REST API.
+Making the search API available to other applications.
-4. As the model is designed to learn from natural language and image, we can fine tune the model to learn from live data and images.
+2. As the model is designed to learn from natural language and image, we can fine tune the model to learn from live data and images.
+3. Embedding Generation can be speeded up by using a GPU.
+4. Can be scaled with the same API to server more than 100k images using vector search engine like [Milvus](https://milvus.io)

 # Implementation Plan